BiCU-CCRI/Best_practices/coding_and_review/github_setup.md

 We introduce a *tracking* Issue types (this is different from the code development [Issue Types](./github_best_practices.md#issue-types)):

 - `Epic`: A high-level tracking issue for a broader initiative or project.
 It typically encompasses multiple `Tasks` and serves as an organizational *container* rather than a unit of work.
 We do not work directly on `Epics`; instead, they help us group related efforts (`Tasks`) and track overall progress. `Epics` are long-lived and may span multiple reporting cycles.
 For example, `SUNRISE POP Drug screening` is an `Epic` - a general overarching topic for multiple individual `Tasks`.
 - `Task`: A concrete, actionable unit of work, such as an analysis, implementation, or request.
 Each `Task` should be estimable in terms of priority, effort, and duration, and ideally completable within a reasonable timeframe. `Tasks` are the basis for planning, execution, and reporting to management.
 They should be clearly scoped and outcome-oriented.
-For example, `SUNRISE PO Drug screening - patient ABC` is a `Task`-specific analysis. **Note:** Over time, `Task` can become an `Epic` (and the type should be updated).
+For example, `SUNRISE PO Drug screening - patient ABC` is a `Task`-specific analysis. **Note:** Over time, a `Task` can become an `Epic` (and the type should be updated).
+- Example: **Tamina Nanopore deconcatenation** - pipelines for deconcatenation of Nanopore reads based on several different experimental protocols.
+Each protocol requires a different pipeline.
+The `Epic` is the general deconcatenation *project*, while `Task` is one specific pipeline for one of the protocols
+    - `Epic` in [BiCU Project Overview](https://github.com/orgs/BiCU-CCRI/projects/2/views/2?visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Type%22%2C%22Status%22%2C65520046%2C%22Reviewers%22%2C65520044%2C65520045%2C65520047%2C65520048%5D&pane=issue&itemId=101281463&issue=BiCU-CCRI%7Cjo003_tamina_cfdna_nanopore%7C2) and in the [Repository](https://github.com/BiCU-CCRI/jo003_tamina_cfdna_nanopore/issues/2)
+    - `Task` (one of many) in [BiCU Project Overview](https://github.com/orgs/BiCU-CCRI/projects/2/views/1?pane=issue&itemId=122800398&issue=BiCU-CCRI%7Cjo003_tamina_cfdna_nanopore%7C20) and in the [Repository](https://github.com/BiCU-CCRI/jo003_tamina_cfdna_nanopore/issues/20)

 When you start working on a new project/request, please follow these instructions: